| The Case for a National Individual Investment

 more in benefits than they paid in taxes, while individuals with incomes

 over $75,000 would pay more in taxes than they received in benefits.
+The primary reason to make distribution of the shares largely contingent

 on working hours is to increase public support for the program by ensuring